ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 `core-site.xml` and `hdfs-site.xml` to `{ALLUXIO_HOME}/conf/`.

 You can follow the example above to verify the Alluxio client is able to access Secure-HDFS.

+# Running Spark with Kerberos-enabled Alluxio and Secure-HDFS
+Follow the [Running-Spark-on-Alluxio](Running-Spark-on-Alluxio.html) guide to setup `SPARK_CLASSPATH`.
+In addition, the following items should be added to make Spark aware of Kerberos
+configuration:

+- You can **only** use Spark on a Kerberos-enabled cluster in the YARN mode, not in the Standalone mode.
+Therefor, a secure YARN must be setup first.

+- Copy hadoop configurations (usually in `/etc/hadoop/conf/`) `hdfs-site.xml`,
+`core-site.xml`, `yarn-site.xml` to `{SPARK_HOME}/conf`.

+- Copy Alluxio site configuration `{ALLUXIO_HOME}/conf/alluxio-site.properties` to `{SPARK_HOME}/conf` for spark to pick up Alluxio configurations such as KERBEROS related flags.

+- When launching spark shell or jobs, please add `--principal` and `--keytab` to specify kerberos principal and keytab files for Spark.

+{% include Kerberos-Security-Setup/spark-shell-with-principal.md %}

+# Running Flink with Kerberos-enabled Alluxio and Secure-HDFS
+Follow the [Running-Flink-on-Alluxio](Running-Flink-on-Alluxio.html) guide to setup `conf/flink-conf.yaml`.
+In addition, the following items should be added:

+- Please add the following property to HDFS core-site.xml, to use `alluxio://` prefix.

+{% include Running-Flink-on-Alluxio/core-site-configuration.md %}

+- In “conf/flink-conf.yaml”, set  `fs.hdfs.hadoopconf` to hadoop configuration **directory**
+(usually `/etc/hadoop/conf/`).

+{% include Kerberos-Security-Setup/flink-conf-hadoop-conf.md %}

+- Translate Alluxio site configuration (`{ALLUXIO_HOME}/conf/alluxio-site.properties`) to `env.java.opts` in `{FLINK_HOME}/conf/flink-conf.yaml` for Flink to pick up Alluxio configurations such as KERBEROS related flags.

+{% include Kerberos-Security-Setup/flink-conf-java-opts.md %}

 # FAQ